Interest With Age

 I’m a former member of the Left.
 Well to be clear, I wasn’t really a leftist, just a liberal.
 For those interested in the difference, read this wonderful piece.
 Some of those liberal values are still with me too, like freedom of speech, many of which overlap with conservative values.
 But full disclosure, I consider myself to be quite conservative now.
-My change from left to right started in 2005-2006 when I started listening to conservatives speak.
-Before that time I had never really been exposed to conservative though or ideas.
+My change from left to right started in 2005-2006 when I started actually listening conservatives, initially on talk radio.
+Radio hosts like Dennis Prager, Bill Bennett, and Larry Elder had big impacts on me.
+Before that time I had never really been exposed to conservative thought or ideas.
 It was like an intellectual awakening for me, and that curiosity and thirst for thought continues.

 From the many people that I’ve talked with about travel, I’d guess that over 90% of them have said when asked, that travel has made them more liberal (vs. conservative) in terms of the way they see the world.
 For me, it’s just the opposite.

 The second reason is that the U.S. is an anomaly.
 The Founders of the United States feared big government.
 Other countries embraced big government models.
-The Founders preferred liberty over equality, religious freedom, and the power of the individual (vs. the power of the group).
+The Founders preferred liberty over equality, religious freedom and the power of the individual vs. the power of the group.
 The Founders came from places where your last name really mattered, and where governments had massive power over citizens.
-From those fears, the founders constructed a system that sought to limit the power of the federal government.
+From those fears, the Founders constructed a system that sought to limit the power of the federal government.
+The United States is the first, and to my knowledge the only, country founded with the idea of a limited government.
 When I tour through other countries, the power of the state, both past and present, is clearly visible.